MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareMeteringRule.md

 ```

 ## DESCRIPTION
-The **New-CMSoftwareMeteringRule** cmdlet creates a Microsoft System Center Configuration Manager software metering rule.
+The **New-CMSoftwareMeteringRule** cmdlet creates a Configuration Manager software metering rule.
 A software metering rule specifies a piece of software, along with version information.
 You can obtain necessary file information from Windows Explorer.

-Software metering monitors and collects software usage data from System Center Configuration Manager clients, such as when clients began using a particular software program and how long users have worked with that software.
+Software metering monitors and collects software usage data from Configuration Manager clients, such as when clients began using a particular software program and how long users have worked with that software.
 You can create software metering rules that specify which software to monitor.

-For more information about software metering in System Center Configuration Manager, see [Introduction to Software Metering in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682005(v=technet.10)) on TechNet.
+For more information about software metering in Configuration Manager, see [Introduction to Software Metering in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682005(v=technet.10)) on TechNet.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.